Utkarsh-Sharan/collab-board/README.md

 - React (functional components)
 - Zustand for state management
 - Axios for API communication
-- Material UI + Tailwind CSS for styling
+- Tailwind CSS for styling

 ---